viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 {{% alert title="Warning" color= "warning " %}}

-Be careful not to crack MAIV's face plate when drilling through (as we did).
+Be careful not to crack MAIV's face plate when drilling (as we did).

 Use a sharp (non-spade bit) at high RPM.
 Covering both sides with masking tape before drilling (remove afterwards) can also help.